fadhlanhrts/fadhlanhrts/README.md

 • Medium : medium.com/@fadhlanhrts

-I’m currently learning Java, SQLite, Go, Ruby, and Python
+I’m currently interested in Java, Go, Cloud, and Python

-📫 How to reach me:
-fadhlan.harits@gmail.com

 ⚡ Fun fact: I have lots of cat pictures because I like cats but allergic to their fur :D